eleramp/pybullet-object-models/README.md

 $ conda install -c conda-forge pygalmesh
 ```

-Installing this tool via conda is not probably the ideal option but it is the best and easiest way at the moment, as pointed out in its [github repo](https://github.com/nschloe/pygalmesh).
+Using conda to install the tool is not probably the ideal option for some people but it is the best and easiest way at the moment, as pointed out in its [github repo](https://github.com/nschloe/pygalmesh).

 ## Usage